sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

   - If option `labels=both` (see *[here](#optional-parameters)*): The ID(s) and the localised name separated by the term ": " (if coded) or the value(s) (if non-coded) for the component values reported in that column for the corresponding observation, e.g. `A: A value name`.
   - If option `labels=name` (see *[here](#optional-parameters)*): An additional column is added right after the component identification column containing the localised name, e.g. `A value name`, of the component value reported in the previous column.
 It is empty if the value has no localised name.
   - For rows containing the information related to one specific observation, the related values for attributes attached to partial keys may have to be replicated.
-  - For rows containing the information related to one or more attributes attached to partial keys, in addition to these attributes only the components that are part of the partial key need to be filled, all others can be left empty.
-Also the columns not related to the row's data (when data from different data structure are present) are to be left empty.
+  - For rows containing the information related to one or more attributes attached to partial keys, in addition to these attributes only the components that are part of the partial key need to be filled, all other components can be left empty.
+Also the columns not related to the attribute's data structure (when data from different data structures are present) are to be left empty.
   - For rows containing information to be deleted, the deletion is assumed to take place at the lowest level of detail provided in the message.
 For that purpose, to be deleted measure or attribute values are non-empty, e.g. marked with the dash character "-".
 Delete operations allow wildcarding dimensions by leaving the corresponding dimension field empty.
 - The other custom columns contain any potentially localised custom content.